Variety is key in Mondelez coffee growth strategy

 Mondelez's Tassimo system sells portions of Jacobs coffee, Milka hot chocolate and Twinings tea that can be served hot or cold, while D.E Master Blenders' Senseo system sells L'Or Espresso cups compatible with Nespresso machines.

-Coffee in single-serve packs for use with at-home brewing machines is a global retail market worth $10.8 billion (6.62 billion pounds), according to Euromonitor International.
+Coffee in single-serve packs for use with at-home brewing machines is a global retail market worth $10.8 billion, according to Euromonitor International.

 About 61 percent of that market is in western Europe, where Nestle has a 41-percent share.
 The merged businesses of Mondelez and D.E Master Blenders would have a near 25-percent share in western Europe.